apache/cordova-create/README.md

 # cordova-create

 This module is used for creating cordova style projects.
+It also incudes support for [cordova templates](http://cordova.apache.org/docs/en/latest/guide/cli/template.html).
+It can fetch templates from npm and git.

 ## Usage:
 :